ststimac/stephaniestimac-blog/posts/2025/01/2024-year-in-review.md

 permalink: posts/2025/01/2024-year-in-review/index.html
 ---

 I don't know what I wanted out of 2024, and I think that's okay.
 I started the year focused on trying to figure out the next thing for me career-wise.
 I did some freelance design work, even designed a whole app for someone, and continued with the interviews but every time a company asked for a presentation and 6 rounds, I bowed out.
 Hiring in tech needs to be revamped from the ground up in my opinion, but that's a whole other post.
-Things started to fall into place.
+Once I started saying no to thing, life started to fall into place.

 Living in another country that first year is hard.
 I had moments of joy, severe moments of grief for my life in Seattle, moments of loneliness as I try to find a community.
 It was a big year and I gave what I was capable of giving.